 Also Read: Career Guidance for Engineering Students

-There are various other engineering courses such as agriculture, environmental, bio-mechanical, industrial, petroleum, and nanotechnology engineering.
-Career options are plentiful in all these fields.
+There are various other engineering courses such as agriculture, environmental, biomechanical, industrial, petroleum, and nanotechnology engineering.